yuhanj/yuhanj.github.io/essays/not_only_software_engineering.md

 Another testing was to find other students to use our project and give us feedback.
 Based on their feedback, I added more links and instructions for the users.
 For example, the Add Spot page was overwhelming: the user was asked to fill in the URL of the image and the GPS coordinates of a spot.
 To deal with that, I asked one of my teammates to write some instructions on the FAQ session.
 Besides, I spent some time and used a tricky way to make the form to be three-steps.
 I hid the most challenging parts to the end so that the user won't give up too early.

 <h2>More than Coding</h2>

+Agile Project Management and Testing are just small parts of what I have learned in this class.
+There are many other vital aspects I've learned for my future career.
+For example, the coding standard helps me write more readable codes, and ethics in Software Engineering helps me know what the creed of computing professionals is.